ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 Some *Consumers* may support only single stream of messages - that means that until `msg.Ack()` is sent you will not receive more messages.

-But some *Consumers* can for example subscribe to multiple partitions in parallel and multiple messages will be sent even previous was not Acked (Kafka Consumer for example).
+But soe *Consumers* can for example subscribe to multiple partitions in parallel and multiple messages will be sent even previous was not Acked (Kafka Consumer for example).
 Router can handle this case and spawn multiple HandlerFunc in parallel.

-[todo - schema]

 ### Middleware